-(d) Reflects the cash settlement of pre-existing Progressive Waste share-based awards during the period.
+(e) Reflects the cash settlement of pre-existing Progressive Waste share-based awards during the period.

-(e) The aggregate tax effect of footnotes (a) through (d) is calculated based on the applied tax rates for the respective periods.
+(f) The aggregate tax effect of footnotes (a) through (e) is calculated based on the applied tax rates for the respective periods.

 Adjusted EBITDA